-- 11.5 Above consideration of exceptional circumstances for placement of pupils above their chronological age group may be applied where the pupil demonstrates exceptional intellectual interests, skills and achievements in all subject areas, to an extent that it is not reasonable to expect curriculum differentiation within his/her chronological year group. \At a minimum they have achieved exceptional levels in all areas of the National Curriculum. - 11.6 Below a child ceases to be of compulsory school age on the last Friday of June in the year they become 16.
-If a child is educated outside their normal age group (i.e. is in year 10 when this date is reached) the school will continue to receive funding for that child but the child will no longer be of compulsory school age during the school year in which most children will take their GCSE examinations. - 11.7 Secondary Transfer it will be for the admissions authority of the secondary school to decide whether to admit the child out of their normal age group - 11.8 Next Steps -The headteacher of the school concerned should carefully consider all determining factors of each case before making a recommendation for early/ delayed admission/ transfer.
-For a child with SEN it is reasonable to expect the school to take advice from outside specialists (for example, an Educational Psychologist). - 11.9 For children with a Statement of Special Educational Needs (SEN) any requests for early or delayed transfer should be considered through a review of their Statement.
+- 11.11 Above consideration of exceptional circumstances for placement of pupils above their chronological age group may be applied where the pupil demonstrates exceptional intellectual interests, skills and achievements in all subject areas, to an extent that it is not reasonable to expect curriculum differentiation within his/her chronological year group.
+At a minimum they have achieved exceptional levels in all areas of the National Curriculum. - 11.12 Below a child ceases to be of compulsory school age on the last Friday of June in the year they become 16.
+If a child is educated outside their normal age group (i.e. is in year 10 when this date is reached) the school will continue to receive funding for that child but the child will no longer be of compulsory school age during the school year in which most children will take their GCSE examinations. - 11.13 Secondary Transfer it will be for the admissions authority of the secondary school to decide whether to admit the child out of their normal age group - 11.14 Next Steps -The local authority and head teacher of the school concerned should carefully consider all determining factors of each case before making a recommendation for early/ delayed admission/ transfer.
+For a child with Special Educational Needs it is reasonable to expect the school to take advice from outside specialists, for example, an Educational Psychologist. - 11.15 For children with a Statement of Special Educational Needs (SEN) or and Education Health and Care Plan (EHCP) any requests for early or delayed transfer should be considered through a review of their Statement of SEN or EHCP.